petros-d/docs/cloud/configure-idp.md

 This guide provides setup steps for integrating various third party identity providers (IDP) with Astronomer Cloud.

 After integrating your identity provider with Astronomer Cloud, a user in your organization will be automatically logged in to Astronomer Cloud if they're already logged in via your IDP.
-You can also add existing IDP accounts as new Astronomer users through your IDP application.
+By adding new Astronomer users through your IDP's own user management system, Workspace admins can automatically add new users to their Workspace without those users needing to individually sign up for Astronomer.

 ## Configure Okta as Your IDP